 Praxis Peace Institute has established a special relationship with the Mondragon Cooperatives and is a proud educator of cooperatives and the ethics and values of cooperatives.
 We believe cooperatives are an excellent example of a sustainable and socially just business model for the 21st century.

 Who Should Participate:

-The history, culture, and ethics of the Mondragon Cooperatives, Mondragon's corporate management and training models, the cooperative incubation center and how it functions in creating and developing new products and services, Research and Developmet at Mondragon (the largest R & D center in Europe with 15 separate centers), the role of Laboral Kutxa (formerly Caja Laboral) the Mondragon Cooperatives' bank and credit union, Mondragon's projects in developing countries, and Democracy at Mondragon - how the cooperatives are organized.
+The history, culture, and ethics of the Mondragon Cooperatives, Mondragon's corporate management and training models, the cooperative incubation center and how it functions in creating and developing new products and services, Research and Developmet at Mondragon (the largest R & D center in Europe with 15 separate entities), the role of Laboral Kutxa (formerly Caja Laboral) the Mondragon Cooperatives' bank and credit union, Mondragon's projects in developing countries, and Democracy at Mondragon - how the cooperatives are organized.
 We will learn about the Social systems and Social Councils at Mondragon, and we will have plenty of time for questions in all sessions.
-At the end of the week, we will discuss how to transfer the Mondragon model to our communities.
-We also spend time with students and faculty at Mondragon University and learn about their TeamAcademy degree programs.
+We also spend time with students and faculty at Mondragon University and learn about their TeamAcademy degree programs in Teampreneurship.